 Serra founds the second mission of California

-On June 3, 1770, a Pentecost Sunday, Fr.
-Serra, Portolá, and all the men gathered under a large oak tree standing in front of Monterey Bay.
-The oak tree had been earlier described by Sebastián Vizcaíno in his 1602 exploration of California and would later become known as the Vizcaíno-Serra Oak or the Junípero Oak.
-Under the massive tree, the Spaniards erected a makeshift chapel and Fr.
-Serra held a solemn mass founding Mission San Carlos Borroméo de Carmelo, known at the time as San Carlos Borromeo de Monterey, the second mission in the chain.
+On June 3, 1770, a Pentecost Sunday, Father Serra, Portolá, and all the men gathered under a large oak tree standing in front of Monterey Bay.
+The oak tree had been earlier described by Sebastián Vizcaíno in his 1602 exploration of California and would later become known as the Vizcaíno-Serra Oak, or the Junípero Oak.
+Under the massive tree, the Spaniards erected a makeshift chapel and Father Junípero Serra held a solemn mass founding Mission San Carlos Borroméo de Carmelo, known at the time as San Carlos Borromeo de Monterey, the second mission in the chain.

 Portolá departs forever from California